Physical Energy in the Parlanti Yard

 From museum pieces to public monuments, from small gold medals, silver spoons and polychrome maquettes to huge statues, the Parlantis have cast them all.
-However, it is for works cast in bronze by the cire perdue or lost wax process that the Parlantis are most renowned.
+Their castings were produced by both the lost wax process (direct and indirect) and the sand process.
+Castings were in various bronze alloys, aluminium, lead, silver and plaster.
+However, it is for works cast in bronze by the cire perdue (or lost wax) process that the Parlantis are most renowned.

 Before arriving in the UK, Alessandro and Ercole Parlanti both worked at the Fonderia Nelli in Rome, as did their father Antonio.
 Antonio was born in Bolsena, some 80 miles north of Rome.
 Antonio moved to Rome, where he worked his way up from labourer to artist in bronze.

 Alexandre Nelli, owner of the Fonderia Nelli has, until now, proved somewhat of an enigma due to the lack of information concerning him.
-Now, a separate page has been devoted to Nelli, as he was of such importance it would be churlish not to include him on the Parlanti website.
+A separate page on this website has therefore been devoted to Nelli, as he was of such importance that to not include him would be discourteous.

 It is believed that the skill of the art bronze founder will be increasingly appreciated as more information becomes available.
 The inability of many of the top sculptors (Sir Alfred Gilbert and Henri Gaudier-Brzeska for example) to be able to cast to the highest standard required is proof alone of how a top art bronze founder is far more than simply a factory technician working on the orders of an artist; he is an artisan of note in his own right.